 Feature Description Exit Saving Changes Exits and saves the changes in CMOS RAM.
 Exit Discarding Changes Exits without saving any changes made in Setup.
 Load Setup Defaults Loads the factory default values for all the Setup options.
 Load Custom Defaults Loads the custom defaults for Setup options.
 Save Custom Defaults Saves the current values as custom defaults.
-Normally, the BIOS reads the Setup values from flash memory.
-If this memory is corrupted, the BIOS reads the custom defaults.
-If no custom defaults are set, the BIOS reads the factory defaults.
+Normally, the BIOS Setup values from flash memory.
+If this memory is corrupted, the I the custom defaults.
+If no custom defaults are set, the BIOS reads defaults.
 Discard Changes Discards changes without exiting Setup.
 The option values present when the computer was turned on are used.